Mall of America Facts: 23 Things You Didn’t Know About the Biggest Mall in America

 5. There’s More to Do Than Shop at Mall of America

-From soaring across the atrium on a zipline to diving in the ocean at the SEA LIFE Minnesota Aquarium, and from dining with dinosaurs at Rainforest Cafe to catching a movie, Mall of America offers much more than shopping.
+From soaring across the atrium on a zipline to diving in the ocean at the SEA LIFE Minnesota Aquarium, from dining with dinosaurs at Rainforest Cafe to catching a flick in one of the mall’s movie theaters, Mall of America offers much more than shopping.

-If you’d rather dive than soar, you’ll be glad to know that Mall of America also includes an aquarium.
-Glide through a 300-foot, underwater glass tunnel as sharks, fish, and other aquatic animals swim around you.
+If you’d rather dive with exotic sea life than soar, you’ll be glad that Mall of America also includes an aquarium.
+Glide through a 300-foot underwater glass tunnel as sharks, fish, and other aquatic animals swim around you in 1.3 million gallons of water.
 Or feed the stingrays when you visit.

 Sage Advice: You can save money on aquarium admission by also buying tickets to Nickelodeon Universe.